 Don't forget

 It is an offence to disturb nesting birds under the Wildlife & Countryside Act 1981.
-The breeding season is March to August, although some nesting can take place at other times.
+The breeding season is generally March to August, although some species begin nesting as early as February.
 Take care when investigating nests to ensure they're not in use, and avoid hedge cutting during this time.

 1. Robin (Erithacus rubecula)